GabBorcena12/ai-chat-app/README.md

 - Prompt and knowledge files are JSON-based under `AIChatApp.Core/Data/...`.
 - The documentation assistant uses profile-specific prompt templates, quick answers, topic summaries, and focused knowledge references.
 - The Web app is currently pinned to the documentation assistant experience.
-- The chat UI supports browser-persisted conversations, inline rename/delete, timestamps, copy, continue, report, completion notifications, and auto-follow scrolling.
+- The chat UI supports browser-persisted conversations, inline rename/delete, timestamps, copy, read-aloud, continue, report, completion notifications, and auto-follow scrolling.
+- Chat, Backoffice, ML Training, and FAQs are available as Web-hosted workspaces with side navigation.
+- Backoffice, ML Training, and FAQs each have workspace navigation; Chat also has collapsible conversations, workspace, and account sections.
+- Workspace links use the current app theme color, not separate colors for every link.
 - The gateway maps `/chat/*`, `/auth/*`, and `/chathistory/*` to the API service.
 - In local development, the Web app should call the HTTPS Gateway URL directly to preserve `Authorization` headers on authenticated chat requests.
 - The preferred ML Training UI is hosted by `AIChatApp.Web` at `/ml-training`.
 - `AIChatApp.MLTraining` can still run as a standalone experiment UI, but normal navigation should use the Web-hosted `/ml-training` route.
 - Google Authenticator support is based on TOTP with 6-digit codes and 30-second time windows.
 - The Blazor frontend uses the gateway as its API entry point in development.
+- `AIChatApp.Web.csproj` excludes generated `artifacts` folders so temporary build outputs are not copied recursively into `bin`.
 - Rotate any secrets that were previously committed to the repository before using this project in a shared environment.